krunicm/nanodegree_self-driving/P1-Finding_Lane_Lines/writeup_report.md

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+* Reflect on work in a written report

 [//]: # (Image References)